What is a WiFi Booster and How Does it Improve Signal?

 No.

-The setup process would be slightly different than the one discussed earlier.
+The setup process is slightly different than the one discussed earlier.
 Rather than wirelessly connecting the devices to the booster, you would use ethernet or gigabit ethernet cables to wire the device to the booster.

 Do WiFi Boosters Really Work?